 - (a) the postage stamps thereon have been previously used, obliterated or defaced; - (b) any blasphemous, indecent, obscene, offensive or libellous matter appears on the outside thereof or any indecent or obscene matter is enclosed therein; or - (c) it is posted or contains anything in fraud of or contrary to the provisions of this Act or any other law.

-33. Articles to be sent by postmasters to Returned Letter Office for disposal Any postal article which isshall be sent to the Returned Letter Office of Botswana and dealt with as may be prescribed: Provided that any article referred to in paragraph (a) or (b) which bears on the outside thereof the name and address of the sender may be returned to him.
+33. Articles to be sent by postmasters to Returned Letter Office for disposal shall be sent to the Returned Letter Office of Botswana and dealt with as may be prescribed: